Woolverine94/biniou/README.md

 ### macOS Homebrew install

-⚠️ Homebrew install is ***theoretically*** compatible with macOS, but has not been tested yet.
+⚠️ Homebrew install is ***theoretically*** compatible with macOS, but has not been tested.
 Use at your own risk. ⚠️

   1. **Install** [Homebrew](https://brew.sh/) for your operating system